OctopusDeploy/blog/blog/2019-04/metadata-and-work-items/index.md

 ## Build Information and Work Items

-Inherent in building software is the idea that over time the product is the accumulation of the features/issues/bugs that have been built/released/deployed.
+Inherent in building software is the idea that over time the product is the accumulation of the features, issues, and bugs that have been built, released, and deployed.

-It follows then that we commonly want to track which features/issues/bugs have been added into each release of the software, and then which ones are being deployed.
-For our purposes, we're using the generalized term **work item** to refer to a feature, issue or bug.
-To put it another way, Octopus will now be able to track work items from code to build to deployment.

-The value work items brings, is an understanding of what is included in any given version of the software.
-The most common way to communicate this is with Release Notes.
+It follows then that we want to track which features, issues, and bugs have been added into each release of the software, and then which ones are being deployed.
+We're using the generalized term **work item** to refer to a feature, issue, or bug.
+To put it another way, Octopus can track work items from code to build to deployment, which provides a deeper understanding of what is included in any given version of the software.

-The introduction of work items hasn't changed the way Octopus handles release notes on a release itself, but we've added the build information and work items as separate information.
-What we've changed is that deployments now have release notes too, or rather **Release Changes** as we're calling them.
-These aren't something you need to enter manually, they are automatically collected based on the releases in the deployment.
+The most common way to communicate changes between releases is with release notes, and the introduction of work items hasn't changed the way Octopus handles release notes on a release itself, but we have added the build information and work items as separate additional information.
+One change we've made is that deployments now have release notes too, or rather **Release Changes** as we're calling them.
+These are automatically collected based on the releases in the deployment so you don't need to enter them manually.

 "Wait," I hear you say.
 "Release**s** in the deployment?
 Don't we deploy **a** release?"
 Yes, we do, but remember building software is a cumulative process, so what we're deploying is the aggregate of any releases that have occurred since the last deployment to that environment/tenant.